etianen/django-reversion/docs/admin.rst

 ..
 Note::

-    If you've registered your models using :ref:`register`, the admin class will use the configuration you specify there.
+    If you've registered your models using :ref:`reversion.register() <register>`, the admin class will use the configuration you specify there.
 Otherwise, the admin class will auto-register your model, following all inline model relations and parent superclasses.

 Integration with 3rd party apps